rlunar/valkey-php/sentinel.md

-Redis Sentinel
+Valkey Sentinel
 ==============

-Redis Sentinel provides high availability for Redis.
-In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention certain kinds of failures.
+Valkey Sentinel provides high availability for Valkey.
+In practical terms this means that using Sentinel you can create a Valkey deployment that resists without human intervention certain kinds of failures.

-Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.
+Valkey Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

-## Class RedisSentinel
+## Class ValkeySentinel
 -----

 ##### *Parameters*